 Have you noticed things around the office are a bit stagnant lately?
 How about your employees, do they seem a little less satisfied?
-Or maybe your latest report about employee productivity showed the business could be a little more… productive?
+Maybe your latest report about employee productivity showed the business could be a little more… productive?

-If these sound familiar, you may be thinking about launching a new cultural initiative that can help transform your culture and get your employees engaged again.
+If these sound familiar, you might consider launching a new cultural initiative, one that can help transform your culture and get your employees engaged again.

 Unfortunately, your big initiative idea can go exactly nowhere if you don’t get the buy-in you need.
-And you will need a lot, from the employees you’re looking to inspire, the managers who will reinforce and guide the initiative day-to-day, and the executives who will need to release the budget to make it happen in the first place.
+And you will need a lot, from the employees you’re looking to inspire, the managers who will reinforce and guide the initiative day-to-day, and the executives who will release the budget to make it happen in the first place.

 It’s not all that surprising to hear how many initiatives fall flat before they even begin.
 But what is it that makes one initiative more successful than another?
 Careful planning and understanding the needs of stakeholders, for starters.
 But these are almost guaranteed to be different.
-That’s why we emphasize communication, communication, and more communication if you want to achieve full support from all.
+That’s why we emphasize communication, communication, and more communication.

 First, a Word About the Executive Team

-Make your argument even stronger by providing leadership with a realistic timeframe for when they can expect to see changes starting to happen!
+Make your argument even stronger by providing a realistic timeframe when they can expect to see change starting to happen!

 For executives, communication needs to focus on the bottom line and real business goals.

-Your executives are concerned with the long-term health of the business.
+Your executives care about the long-term health of the business.
 Your job is to make sure they understand how the initiative will affect the company’s culture, and how culture affects the company’s longevity.
 That means not only profits but also how the initiative fits within the organization’s strategic vision.